KatyKasilina/StumbleUpon-Evergreen-Classification/README.md

 A short description of the project.
 ------------
-The main focus of this project is a clean project structure and implementation of various techniques.
+The primary objective of this project is to establish a well-organized project structure and effectively implement diverse techniques.
 Project structure is based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>.
 For config handling  <a target="_blank" href="https://hydra.cc/docs/intro/">Hydra library</a>  is used .
 Notebooks folder contains links to colab notebooks with shap value and DoWhy explorations (ToDo: clean and translate notebooks).

 Project Organization